 VR is going to be big, bigger than we can imagine.

 And he is not the only one who thinks like that.
 But in order to get the maximum from Elite Dangerous and Oculus Rift, it is best if you have a reasonably good computer.
-Potato computers and laptops for Oculus Rift may not cut it.
+Potato computers and laptops for Oculus Rift may not cut it (Update in 2018: They do, and these VR laptops are the best).
 Here is a little tutorial on how to get it up first: